 Academic Advising & Support

-Students experiencing symptoms of flu-like illness should immediately report them, using the Caltech Covid-19 Reporting website: https://access.caltech.edu/covid19_reporting/, and let their faculty know they will not be attending class and/or lab until they are cleared to do so via a negative test.
+Students experiencing symptoms of flu-like illness MUST immediately report them, using the Caltech Covid-19 Reporting website: https://access.caltech.edu/covid19_reporting/, and let their faculty know they will not be attending class and/or lab until they are cleared to do so via a negative test.

-Students experiencing other illness or other health conditions should seek treatment at Student Wellness Services, where the condition can be assessed and treated, and (if appropriate) recommendations communicated to the Deans' Office.
+For ongoing or long-term illnesses, any recommendations for extensions will be communicated to the Deans' Office.
 A student must grant written permission for any communication from Student Wellness Services to the Deans' Office.
 The deans will not recommend extensions or other academic adjustments for medical reasons without supporting documentation from Student Wellness Services, CASS, or other qualified health professionals.

 The Deans can talk with you about any personal concerns, and work with you in attempting to resolve them.
 They are also a good source of referral to other offices on campus (e.g. the Counseling Center, the Center for Inclusion and Diversity, etc.) who may be of assistance to you, as well.